 - Preference is given to students going on their first program abroad, and past recipients of the scholarship are not eligible.

 - Scholarship funds are not transferable except in the case of a cancelled workshop.
 Should the workshop cancel, funds can be used toward a different Global Initiatives study abroad workshop in the same term.

 Questions about this scholarship should be directed to Karla Guinigundo, Global Partnerships Director, directly at 513-529-5622 or email@example.com.

 This fund is possible in part due to Dr. T.K.
 Wilson, a leader in Bahamian floral biodiversity studies, and Dr. Hardy Eshbaugh, a pioneer in the field of ethnobotany (people’s use of plants) working in many global locations.
 These emeritus professors exemplify a model for what is possible in international scientific botanical research and global partnerships.
 This scholarship can be used toward relevant course costs.

 The T.K.
-Wilson and W. Hardy Eshbaugh Scholarship is awarded to Dragonfly students in the Advanced Inquiry Program (AIP) or the Global Field Program (GFP) who practice environmental research with a global focus and actively participating in globally-relevant botanical or conservation projects with 19 partial scholarships awarded since 2011.
+Wilson and W. Hardy Eshbaugh Scholarship is awarded to Dragonfly students in the AIP or the GFP who practice environmental research with a global focus and actively participating in globally-relevant botanical or conservation projects with 19 scholarships awarded since 2011.

 To apply for the T.K.
 Wilson-Hardy Eshbaugh Scholarship (TBD)